peach bourbon pork tenderloin

 The Roasted Garlic Potato Purée

+Alongside peach bourbon pork tenderloin the purée is where the plate gets its quiet richness.
 Roasted garlic potato purée takes more time than mashed potatoes and it tastes like it does.

 The garlic goes into the oven first.
 Wrap two heads loosely in foil with a drizzle of olive oil and a pinch of salt.
 Roast at 400°F for about twenty minutes, until the cloves are deep golden and squeeze out of their skins easily.
 This step does not move quickly and it cannot be rushed.
 Raw garlic in a purée is aggressive and sharp.
 Roasted garlic is gentle, sweet, and faintly nutty, and it settles into the background of the purée so that the flavor reads as richness rather than garlic.

+For peach bourbon pork tenderloin the purée has to stand up without dominating.
 Yukon gold potatoes are the right choice here.
 Their natural butter content gives the purée a smooth, almost velvety texture without the gluey quality you can get from russets when they are overworked.
 Peel and dice them evenly, boil in well-salted water until completely tender, then drain thoroughly.
 Moisture left in the potato will dilute the purée and thin the texture you are working toward.

+This is the stage where peach bourbon pork tenderloin service comes together.
 The finishing step is where the purée comes together.
 Add cold butter to the drained potatoes while they are still hot and let it melt through before you start mashing.
 Then add warm heavy cream, not cold.
 Warm cream incorporates cleanly and keeps the butter from seizing back up into pockets.
 Squeeze the roasted garlic cloves in and blend or pass through a ricer until the purée is completely smooth.
 Season with salt and white pepper.
 White pepper has a slightly cleaner heat than black and keeps the visual of the purée pale and clean.

 Taste and adjust.
 If the purée seems thick, a splash more warm cream loosens it.
 Keep it warm and covered until you are ready to plate.